Time in Australia: History

-The standardisation of time in Australia began in 1892, when surveyors from the six colonies in Australia met in Melbourne for the Intercolonial Conference of Surveyors.
-The delegates accepted the recommendation of the 1884 International Meridian Conference to adopt Greenwich Mean Time (GMT) as the basis for standard time.
+The first serious proposal for Australian standard time came the form of a paper inspired by Sandford Fleming's Canadian system of uniform time zones which Sir Charles Todd, the builder of the Overland Telegraph and South Australian Postmaster-General and an advocate for standard time in Australia, presented to the Intercolonial Postal Conference in Sydney in 1891.
+Before standardization, most of the colonies had previously followed their own times, based upon the times of their capital cities as set at the local observatory.
+Todd's notion that the whole of Australia could be governed by a single uniform time, based on the 135th meridian, was a departure from the principles of Fleming's Canadian scheme; the idea was not well received, and it was eventually Queensland Postmaster-General W. H. Wilson's less radical proposal to divide Australia into three one-hourly time zones that won support on the 1893 Conference.
+On the same year, the Standard of Time Bill, enacting this proposal, passed through all the colonial parliaments without amendment and almost without debate.

-The colonies enacted time zone legislation, which took effect in February 1895.
-The clocks were set ahead of GMT by 8 hours in Western Australia; by 9 hours in South Australia (and the Northern Territory, which it governed); and by 10 hours in Queensland, New South Wales, Victoria, and Tasmania.
+Two years later, the colonies enacted time zone legislation, which took effect in February 1895.
+The clocks were set ahead of GMT by eight hours in Western Australia, by nine hours in South Australia (and the Northern Territory, which it governed); and by 10 hours in New South Wales, Victoria, Queensland and Tasmania.
 The three time zones became known as Western Standard Time, Central Standard Time, and Eastern Standard Time.
 Broken Hill in the far west of New South Wales (strictly speaking, the county of Yancowinna) also adopted Central Standard Time due to it being connected at the time by rail to Adelaide but not Sydney.
+The Australian colonies were among the last English-speaking countries to adopt the new system of standard time.

 In May 1899, in a break with the common international practice of setting one-hour intervals between adjacent time zones, South Australia advanced Central Standard Time by thirty minutes after lobbying by businesses who wanted to be closer to Melbourne time and cricketers and footballers who wanted more daylight to practice in the evenings.
 It also meant that South Australia became one of only a few places in the world which uses a time-zone meridian located outside of its geographical boundaries.
 Attempts to undo this change in 1986 and 1994 failed.

-When the Northern Territory was separated from South Australia and placed under the jurisdiction of the Federal Government, the Territory kept Central Standard Time.
-Likewise, when the ACT and Jervis Bay Territory were broken off from New South Wales, they retained Eastern Standard Time.
+In 1911, when the Northern Territory was separated from South Australia and placed under the jurisdiction of the Federal Government, the Northern Territory kept Central Standard Time.
+Likewise, when the Australian Capital Territory and Jervis Bay Territory were broken off from New South Wales, they retained Eastern Standard Time.

-Since 1899, the only major changes in Australian time zones have been setting of clocks half an hour later than Eastern time (GMT plus 10:30) on the territory of Lord Howe Island, and Norfolk Island changing from UTC+11:30 to UTC+11:00 on 4 October 2015.
+Since 1899, the only major changes in Australian time zones have been setting of clocks half an hour later than Eastern time (GMT plus 10:30) on the territory of Lord Howe Island and Norfolk Island changing from UTC+11:30 to UTC+11:00 on 4 October 2015.

-When abbreviating "Australian Central Time" and "Australian Eastern Time", in domestic contexts the leading "Australian" may be omitted; however, the prefix "A" is often used to avoid ambiguity with the time zone abbreviations "CST" and "EST" referring to the Central and Eastern Time Zones in North America.